msrasys/nnscaler/docs/parallel_module.md

 1. MATCH: Reuse if match, error if not match, generate if no previous gerenated code exists.
 2. OVERRIDE: Nothing will be reused.
 Everything will be regenerated.
 3. MOO: MOO is short for 'match or override'.
-It will reuse if match, generate if not match or no previous gerenated code exists.
+It will reuse if match, generate if not match or no previous generated code exists.
 4. GRAPH: Reuse graph only if match, generate otherwise.

 ### BroadcastGenFilesStrategy

 The broadcast strategy for new generated files.
-Please note we never broadcast reused files.
+Please note we never broadcast reused files (i.e., specified by `ReuseType`.).

 ```python
 class BroadcastGenFilesStrategy(Enum):